google/codeworld/web/help/GuideUnit1.md

     but just as a piece of text.
 Variables are code, so don't put quotation marks around your code.

-Remember, though, that defining a variable doesn't do anything by itself.
+You'll want to remember that defining a variable doesn't do anything by itself.
-Suppose you wrote this code:
+Suppose you wrote this code

 ~~~~~ . clickable
 program = drawingOf(nametag)